-Getting a mortgage when you've got a bad credit rating is tough, but not impossible.
-We explain what options are available and what you can do to improve your prospects.
+Getting a mortgage when you've got a bad credit rating is tough – but not impossible.
+Learn what options are available and what you can do to improve your prospects.

-However, in recent years lenders have become more risk averse, and the market for bad credit mortgages has become more limited.
+In recent years, lenders have become more risk-averse, and the market for bad-credit mortgages has become more limited.

 Nevertheless, there are still some lenders in the UK that specialise in offering mortgages to borrowers with a poor credit history.

-- If you're struggling with mortgages because of a poor credit rating, we'd recommend talking to a whole-of-market, impartial broker such as Which?
+- If you're struggling to find a mortgage because of a poor credit rating, we'd recommend talking to a whole-of-market, impartial broker such as Which?
 Mortgage Advisers.
 The friendly team can assess your situation and explain which mortgages you're most likely to get accepted for.
 Call for a free consultation on 0808 252 7987.